 Spindle cells are thought to be responsible for ‘rapid intuitive choice in complex social situations’ and are associated with emotions such as empathy.
 Until relatively recently it was believed that these special brain cells were only found in the brains of humans and some primates.
 Research now shows that spindle cells are present in the brains of the following whale and dolphin species:

-Scientists have also discovered the presence of spindle cells in the brains of African and Asian elephants, also known for their complex social behaviours and it may be that these tiny brain cells become an important feature for defining socially and emotionally complex and intelligent species.
+Scientists have also discovered the presence of spindle cells in the brains of African and Asian elephants, also known for their complex social behaviours.

-The existence of spindle cells, coupled with the revelation that bottlenose dolphins have a sense of self, as shown by the use of a mirror to investigate their own bodies, provides compelling evidence that these are intelligent, sentient and sapient species.
+The existence of spindle cells, coupled with the revelation that bottlenose dolphins have a sense of self, as shown by the use of a mirror to investigate their own bodies (a behavioural indicator of self-awareness), provides compelling evidence that these are intelligent, sentient and sapient species.

 Overall, as Marino et al. 2007 note: ‘cetaceans continue to provide an enormous body of empirical evidence for complex behavior, learning, sociality, and culture’.

-Marino even speculates that: ‘It may be that many cetacean species have achieved a level of social-emotional sophistication not achieved by other animals, including humans’.
+Marino even speculates that: ‘It may be that many cetacean species [whales and dolphins] have achieved a level of social-emotional sophistication not achieved by other animals, including humans’.

 A variety of communication techniques in bottlenose dolphins, orcas and sperm whales have also been studied extensively.
 A range of different acoustic communications have been discovered from greeting and alarm calls to the rhythmic sets of clicks emitted by sperm whales in what are termed ‘codas’.